influxdata/telegraf/plugins/outputs/firehose/README.md

 The delivery_stream_name config variable is used by the plugin to ensure that data is sent to the correct Kinesis Firehose delivery stream.
 It is important to note that the stream *MUST* be pre-configured for this plugin to function correctly.

+### enable_gzip_compression
+A boolean to indicate if you wish to gzip the data prior to submission to firehose.
+From our testing, this results in nearly 90% compression rates (leading to significant cost savings).
+As you might expect, you'll need to ensure decompession happens somewhere in your metrics pipeline if you take this approach.

 ### max_submit_attempts
-The maximum number of times to attempt resubmitting a single metric, the sample config defautls to 10.
+The maximum number of times to attempt resubmitting a single metric, the sample config defaults to 10.

 ### data_format
 Each data format has its own unique set of configuration options, read